Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 With this method, even if an attacker is able to compromise the TLS connection, they cannot impersonate the user based on the observed data.

 The second major issue is the missing implicit derivation regarding certificate validation.
-With EAP-FIDO, the supplicants now have a clear specification on how to decide wether or not a server certificate is considered valid for the current authentication flow.
+With EAP-FIDO, the supplicants now have a clear specification on how to decide whether or not a server certificate is considered valid for the current authentication flow.
 This is achieved by using the trust anchors available on most devices and a method to determine the valid server name based on implicit information of the authentication configuration.